NNPDF/nnpdf/doc/sphinx/source/theory/theoryparamsinfo.rst

 where ``FIT`` is a valid fit name.
 If the fit cannot be found locally, the script will attempt to download it.

-The parameters in the above are defined [here](./theoryparamsdefinitions).
+The parameters in the above are defined in :ref:`th_parameter_definitions`.